complete list of Febooti Command line email parameters

 -POPUP

-Displays result in Windows message box after email is sent.
+Displays result in a message window.

 -BUY